Mass Renormalization in Lattice Simulations of False Vacuum Decay

-Finally, we briefly explored the dependence of the real-time decay rates on the spectral cutoff $\kCut$ used in the lattice simulations in the right panel of~\figref{fig:real-time-decay-rates}.
+Finally, we examine the dependence of the real-time decay rates on the spectral cutoff $\kCut$ used in the lattice simulations in the right panel of~\figref{fig:real-time-decay-rates}.
 By increasing the cutoff, we are explicitly modeling more and more of the short-wavelength modes, rather than assuming they can be captured by simple modifications to the IR dynamics.
-This type of modification of the initial conditions is of great interest as it connects directly to the standard view of renormalization.
-As with the variation in the pseudovacuum initial conditions, we considered a range of values for $\kCut$ in the model with $\lamBEC = 1.2$.
-We also empirically checked that each $\kCut$ value was above the threshold required to properly resolve the nucleation dynamics.
-Within the range of $\fldBEC$ values we explored, we found that the effect of increasing $\kCut$ was well modeled by a constant shift in the numerical value of $\ln\Gamma$ at fixed $\fldBEC^2$, while maintaining its slope as a function of $\fldBEC^2$.
+This type of modification of the initial conditions is of great interest, as it connects directly to the standard view of renormalization.
+Analogous to the variation in the pseudovacuum initial conditions, we considered a range of values for $\kCut$ in the model with $\lamBEC = 1.2$.
+Within the range of $\fldBEC$ values considered here, we see that impact of changing $\kCut$ is well modeled as a constant shift in the numerical value of $\ln\Gamma$ at fixed $\fldBEC^2$, while maintaining its slope as a function of $\fldBEC^2$.
 This qualitative behaviour matches what we found for the decay rates predicted by the Euclidean formalism as the UV cutoff $\kUV$ was increased.
 We leave a more detailed comparison between the $\kCut$ dependence in the real-time simulations and the $\kUV$ dependence of the Euclidean rates to future work.
 For now we simply note that this can provide either a nontrivial way to differentiate the predictions of the two approaches, or an additional parameter to constrain our effective potential construction.